 It took me a longer time than I expected, but finally, here it is.
 The fork is definitely rigid - a titanium piece of art by Italian Paduano Racing.
 With a custom geometry specification of the fork, the a-c length is 480mm, which corresponds to a standard 100mm full-suspension fork.
 The fork provides custom titanium front cantilever-brake cable-stop and cantilever (V-brake) brake bosses.
 There is no disc-brake option.
-It kept unpainted in a "raw" finish and with no decals.
+It was kept unpainted in a "raw" finish and with no decals.

-I found out two pieces of mountain bike history on Internet - a titanium Titec Fat Head stem and a titanium Titec Pluto Ti 118 handlebar.
+I found two pieces of mountain bike history on the Internet - a titanium Titec Fat Head stem and a titanium Titec Pluto Ti 118 handlebar.
 The handlebar`s width (555mm) no more fits my personal needs, thus I requested a friend of mine to rough out a pair of handlebar extender plugs to extend the handlebar to 600mm.
 The new cockpit has been completed with a pair of Bike Ribbon Leggera Pro grips.

 Let`s move on to the seat zone - seat post, seat post quick release, and saddle.
 The only acceptable option in this project was a titanium seat post.
-Due to bicycle fit optimization, I replaced Syncros seat post with titanium Moots with a setback.
+Due to bicycle fit optimization, I replaced the Syncros seat post with titanium Moots with a setback.
 Basic info: seat post diameter 27,2mm, length 340mm, and offset of 19mm.

 Having a chance to ride a custom steel frame I thought of using an alternative to the classic seat post clamp - a quick release.
 I had one Shimano Deore XT SQ-M730 quick release that would fit my expectations.

 Shimano XTR M950/952 mountain bike group is a well-known legendary group.
-The best ever and the most beautiful group coming from Shimano.
+The best ever and the most beautiful group came from Shimano.
 I took the opportunity to re-use some used parts, but in very good condition, as well as some pretty new parts, never used nor installed.

 Front FD-M950 Differential Plate and rear RD-M952-GS Middcage derailleur play a good game together with road DuraAce SL-7700 bar-end shifters.
 The shifters have been mounted on Paul Components thumbs.
 An outer cage of the M952 rear derailleur has been taken off from the older XTR derailleur, while the inner one has been re-anodized to black.
 Simply, gear shift cables and housing - Shimano DuraAce/XTR - in DuraAce/XTR grey.

-Components from Shimano Deore XT (1994 - 1997) mountain bike group persuaded me to significantly revise brake and wheels philosophy.
+Components from Shimano Deore XT (1994 - 1997) mountain bike group persuaded me to significantly revise the brake and wheels philosophy.
 I mounted complete sets of Shimano Deore XT BR-M737 front and rear cantilever brakes with replaceable M-System cartridge brake pads.
-Together with the brakes, I bought a pair of brand new Avid Tri-Dangle cantilever brake cable hangers and new-old-stock Shimano XTR M910 cantilever-brake cables and housing.
+Together with the brakes, I bought a pair of brand new Avid Tri-Dangle cantilever brake cable hangers and new-old-stock Shimano XTR M910 cantilever brake cables and housing.

 Cantilever brakes and headset were not the only ones of the Shimano Deore XT group used in this project.
 I built new wheels for that bike on Shimano Deore XT HB-M737 front and FH-M737 rear hubs.
 Hubs have been cleaned and successfully repaired.
 They got brand new front and rear cones and bearings.
-The rear hub has been completed in addition to a new free-wheel body taking from the newer Deore XT group.
+The rear hub has been completed in addition to a new free-wheel body taken from the newer Deore XT group.
 Missing original Deore XT quick releases have been replaced with a pair of Shimano XTR FH-M950 skewers.

 The hubs have been laced to classic Mavic XC717 rims using DT Swiss Revolution spokes and SAPIM nipples.
 Over the top, I used Schwalbe rim strips.